flc0105/rat/README.md

 - **Agent Builder dialog** — generate agent outputs with different build modes
 - **Login page** — session login UI with loading state and server-side auth

+### Terminal JSON rendering

+The terminal is not limited to raw text output.

+When a command output group contains a complete JSON payload, the UI can automatically parse it and render it as:

+- a **table** when the payload is an array of objects with a shared shape
+- a **flat key/value view** when the payload is a plain object
+- a **raw JSON viewer** when table/flat rendering is not a good fit

+This is especially useful for commands like `watchdog`, process/file metadata views, and other structured results.

+### Autocomplete / candidates

+Autocomplete currently merges multiple candidate sources, including:

+- server built-in commands
+- common ops command suggestions from the front end
+- client command manifest entries
+- structured `acmd` manifest entries
+- script library execution entries such as `exec <script>`
+- alias names
+- quick-jump entries
+- recent command history
+- quick-history replay shortcuts such as `!<index>`

+In practice this means the command box can surface:

+- **server commands**
+- **common ops commands**
+- **client commands**
+- **exec script list entries**
+- **recent commands**

 ### Front-end module list

 Current JS modules include: